PET REHOMING OPTIONS

 Temporary Placement

-If you have found someone to take care of your pet temporarily, it is a good idea to have an written agreement in place.
+If you have found someone to take care of your pet temporarily, it is a good idea to have a written agreement in place.
 You may want to refer to this Temporary Pet Guardian Contract as a guide.

 Resources to Help You Keep Your Pet